ColdSnow2/TModeration-Server/README.md

 + Deleted danger variables
 + More securely eval with the Try-To-Guess system
 + Stored TMod's token to a special variable and make a system that replace the bot token when triggered to null
-+ "fs" is removed
+- "fs" is removed
-- No more fs
-- No danger variables
+- No dangerous variables
 ??
 Update April 27th 2022
 + Deleted danger variables
 - No danger variables